 Motion For Summary Judgement – When The Defendant Asks The Judge to Dismiss Your Case

 Just like in a criminal case, everyone knows that ultimately, it’s up to a jury to decide your personal injury claim.
 That’s the crown jewel of our legal system: letting a jury of our peers decide if we’re right or wrong.
-But before this happens, the judge must decide if the parties to the litigation have passed a “threshold” of evidence to even warrant assembling a jury in the first place.
+But before this happens, the judge must decide if the parties to the litigation have met their “threshold” by presenting enough evidence to even warrant assembling a jury in the first place.

-You see, we don’t want to waste the jury’s time by submitting baseless, frivolous claims to them.
-Further, if the case is completely clear-cut that the plaintiff is correct in his case, why bother 12 potential jurors with it?
+You see, the legal system doesn’t want to waste a jury’s time by submitting baseless, frivolous claims to them.
+Further, if there’s no or very little evidence that the plaintiff suffered any harm from the defendant’s conduct, why bother 12 potential jurors with the case?

-To prevent this from happening, either party can file a “motion for summary judgment” and ask the court to rule that the case doesn’t need to go to the jury.
-For each thing the plaintiff wants (“claims”) or each argument the defendant wants to allege (“defenses”), they must offer evidence.
+To prevent this from happening, if they believe the other party lacks sufficient evidence to successfully proceed, either party can file a “motion for summary judgment” and ask the court to rule that the case doesn’t need to go to the jury.
+For every harm the plaintiff alleges (“claims”) or each argument the defendant wants to allege (“defenses”), they must offer evidence.
 When they don’t, the judge can toss out their claims entirely.
 Almost always, however, it’s the defendant asking the judge to dismiss the plaintiff’s claims.